The Employee’s Attorney: Employment Retaliation Lawyers

 The Most Important Thing You Can Do Today: Call The Right Attorney™

 If you are searching “I need a lawyer because I have been wrongfully fired or terminated;” or “my boss retaliated me because I complained to HR about …” race discrimination, national origin discrimination, gender discrimination, age discrimination, religious discrimination or disability discrimination; or even think that you might need an employment lawyer, then you should call the right attorney and schedule a free and confidential consultation.
-The Spitz Law Firm, LLC and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 Because we know that many clients are not able to afford the costs of litigation upfront, we take on more cases on a contingency fee basis than most firms.
 Contingency fee agreements mean that the client need not pay any fee for legal services unless and until our employment attorneys recover money and/or results on your gender discrimination claim.